Station Officer Angela Munro

 Ex.
 Secondary Teacher (Physical Education/Science)

 A high standard of physical fitness is essential.
 Not only does it help prevent injuries, but allows ‘on the job’ tasks to be completed efficiently.
-The varied nature of work within the Fire Service requires a good level of aerobic and anaerobic fitness, muscular strength and endurance.
+The varied nature of work within Fire and Emergency requires a good level of aerobic and anaerobic fitness, muscular strength and endurance.

 By ‘aerobic’ I mean using oxygen – that is continuous exercise of low intensity (low heart rate) for a long duration (over 20minutes), i.e. jogging.
 Whereas ‘anaerobic’ means without oxygen – high intensity (working close to or at maximum heart rate) for short periods of time, i.e. sprinting, shuttle runs.